Close Menu

 How many days should I spend in Savannah?

 To fully experience Savannah, plan to spend at least 3-4 days in the city.
 This will allow you ample time to explore the historic district, visit the squares, and enjoy the city’s culinary scene.
-(See Also: Best Time to Visit Lucca Italy – Discovering Perfection)
+(See Also: Time Taken to Visit Statue of Liberty – Essential Guide)

 What are some must-see attractions in Savannah?